redgranitechiropractic/redgranitechiropractic.github.io/index.md

-<p>** Website Under Construction **</p>

-# Redgranite Family Chiropractic
-Here at Redgranite Family Chiropractic we are committed to providing patients with quality Chiropractic care and wellness services.
+<h2 style="text-algin:center">Here at Redgranite Family Chiropractic we are committed to providing patients with quality Chiropractic care and wellness services.</h2>

 # Our Staff
 Eric Boettcher DC